-Every time property is released or received, an appropriate entry in the bar code system shall be completed to maintain the chain of possession.
+Every time property is released or received, an appropriate entry in the bar code system shall be completed to maintain the chain of evidence.
 No evidence is to be released without first receiving written authorization from a supervisor or detective.

-Request for analysis for items other than narcotics or drugs shall be completed on the appropriate forms and submitted to the property officer.
+Request for analysis for all items shall be completed electronically in the appropriate system.
 This request may be filled out any time after booking of the evidence.